Using your personal car for business: What costs can you deduct?

 Are car expenses deductible from your profit?

 First of all, it is useful to know that car expenses such as maintenance costs and fuel costs are not deductible from the profit of your business.
-However, you can always deduct 21 cents per business kilometer in the year 2023.
-In 2022 this will still be 19 cents per kilometer.
-In order to deduct the 21 cents per business kilometer, you need an administration of your mileage that meets the requirements.
+However, you are allowed to deduct an amount per business kilometer from your profit each year.
+The mileage reimbursement changes regularly:

 What about VAT on car expenses?